Shineaki/devblog/docs/blog/posts/pygame_week_1.md

 My current "naive" solution will not work for too long, because in the next step we will have to add hallways too, where I can't define the wall types so easily, instead I will have to check the neighboring wall types and decide on the correct sprite based on that.
 But I leave that for tomorrow.

 ## Day 2

+I implemented a bunch of things to the map generation / correct sprite rendering topic, but it's already 11 PM, so I will document it later.